codingbunch/rancher-catalog/templates/zookeeper/0/README.md

  Select Apache Zookeeper from catalog.

  Enter the number of nodes, mem and refresh interval for the zk cluster. (set refresh data to 0 to disable dinamic config)

+ Note: When you scale the cluster, zero downtime is not guaranteed..yet..

  Click deploy.